Pet Food Trends to Watch - GA Pet Food Partners

 The UK pet food industry is currently booming.
-Valued at a total of £3.2 billion, this presents a fantastic opportunity for pet food businesses to gain a market share.
-Interestingly, of the £3.2 billion, the dog food market accounted for £1.5 billion of that figure, and cat food equated to £1.2 billion (PFMA, 2021).
-The research also revealed there are an estimated 12.5 million dogs in the UK, equating to 33 per cent of all households.
-With another 12.2 million cats constituting 27 per cent of households (PFMA, Pet Population, 2021).
-As dogs and cats become more prevalent in society and pet owners look to spend more on their pets, this article focuses on a number of pet food trends to watch out for in the future.
+Valued at a total of £3.2 billion, this presents a fantastic opportunity for pet food businesses to gain market share.
+Interestingly, of the £3.2 billion, the dog food market accounted for £1.5 billion, while cat food contributed £1.2 billion (PFMA, 2021).
+Research has also revealed that there are an estimated 12.5 million dogs in the UK, equating to 33 per cent of all households, with another 12.2 million cats constituting 27 per cent of households (PFMA, Pet Population, 2021).
+As dogs and cats become increasingly prevalent in society and pet owners are prepared to spend more on their pets, this article examines several pet food trends to watch in the future.

-As the pet food industry has experienced massive growth in the last twenty years, there has been a shift in the culture of pet owners.
-A few reasons for this is a result of advancements in technology and the role of the internet.
-In addition, pet owners view their pets as companions, with 95% of owners considering their pets as part of the family (Pet Food Industry, 2016).
-These shifts in consumer behaviour are the driving force behind the latest innovations and pet food trends.
+Over the past twenty years the pet food industry has experienced massive growth, accompanied by a shift in the culture of pet owners.
+This change is partly attributable to advancements in technology and the increasing role of the internet.
+In addition, pet owners now view their pets as companions, with 95 per cent of owners considering their pets as part of the family (Pet Food Industry, 2016).
+These shifts in consumer behaviour are driving the latest innovations and pet food trends.

-The Covid-19 pandemic has affected a large number of industries, with pet food included.
-As a result, many people and businesses are spending their money carefully; however, most still believe that their pets should receive the best.
-With consumers estimated to spend £2.9 billion on cat and dog food in 2021, these numbers are set to increase, with data showing 12% of owners made a new pet addition to their households since the start of lockdown (Mintel, 2021).
-This is supported by more people working from home and would like a “fur baby” as a companion.
+The COVID-19 pandemic has affected many industries, pet food included.
+Consequently, both individuals and businesses are spending more cautiously; however, most still believe that their pets deserve the best.
+With consumers estimated to have spent £2.9 billion on cat and dog food in 2021, these figures are expected to rise.
+Data show that 12 per cent of owners added a new pet to their household since the start of lockdown (Mintel, 2021), a trend further supported by more people working from home and desiring a “fur baby” as a companion.

-Like in other industries, Covid-19 has prompted the increase in online shopping.
-With large amounts of the world in lockdown and restrictions on movement, this has led to people looking for alternative ways to shop, and e-commerce pet food businesses have profited from this.
-As well as e-commerce businesses benefiting from the pandemic, brick and mortar pet stores have also seen an influx of new customers due to the drive to support local businesses.
+Like in other sectors, COVID-19 has prompted an increase in online shopping.
+With large parts of the world in lockdown and restrictions on movement in place, consumers have sought alternative ways to shop, and e-commerce pet food businesses have profited as a result.
+In addition to benefiting online, brick-and-mortar pet stores have also experienced an influx of new customers, driven by a desire to support local businesses.

 Humanisation and Premiumisation in Pet Food

-Two strong trends that have been around for a while in the pet food industry is humanisation and premiumisation.
-Both of these topics are linked and continue to drive growth in the sector.
+Two long-standing trends in the pet food industry are humanisation and premiumisation.
+These trends are closely linked and continue to drive growth within the sector.

-The humanisation of pet food is defined as the attribution of human thought, feelings, motivations and beliefs to non-human animals (Forbes, Trafford, & Surie, 2018).
-In other words, owners want their pets eating habits to be similar to their own.
-A result of humanisation is the premiumisation of products.
-This is driven by pet owners willing to spend more on their “fur babies” due to higher quality ingredients, locally sourced and sustainability being offered in their pet’s food.
+The humanisation of pet food refers to the attribution of human thoughts, feelings, motivations and beliefs to non-human animals (Forbes, Trafford and Surie, 2018).
+In other words, pet owners desire for their pets to have eating habits similar to their own.
+One consequence of this trend is the premiumisation of products.
+Pet owners are increasingly willing to spend more on their “fur babies” when higher-quality ingredients, locally sourced produce and sustainable practices are evident in their pet’s food.
 According to Euromonitor, premiumisation is one of the biggest drivers of the pet care market.
-With the rise in the populations of smaller animals, economic growth, and the change in how owners see their pets, they are now happy to spend more on their pets (Euromonitor).
+With the rise in the populations of smaller animals, economic growth and changing perceptions of pets, owners are now prepared to invest more in their pets.

-The role of humanisation and premiumisation in pet food has affected products in the marketplace on a vast scale.
-As relationships between humans and pets have evolved, pet humanisation has encouraged more lavish spending on products which is a huge reason why pet food sales are consistently increasing.
-Secondly, humanisation and premiumisation have seen the increase in new formulas in recipes being produced.
-In recent times, the inclusion of superfoods and plant-based diets have really taken off, as the focus on health becomes more prevalent in human foods.
+The influence of humanisation and premiumisation has had a significant impact on products in the marketplace.
+As the relationships between humans and pets have evolved, pet humanisation has spurred more lavish spending on products, a key factor behind the consistent increase in pet food sales.
+Furthermore, these trends have led to the development of new recipes and formulas.
+In recent years, the inclusion of superfoods and plant-based diets has gained traction as the focus on health becomes more pronounced in both human and pet foods.

 Health and Wellness

-After everything that has happened in the last year, health and wellness have become a hot topic.
-Lockdowns and restrictions have led to people focusing on physical fitness, what they eat and their general overall health.
-As a result of pet owners spending more time at home, people are paying closer attention to their pet’s behaviours and health.
-This has resulted in owners seeking solutions for issues such as skin and coat health, immune health and digestive health.
+In the wake of recent events, health and wellness have become prominent topics.
+Lockdowns and restrictions have led people to focus more on physical fitness, diet and overall health.
+Spending more time at home has also encouraged pet owners to pay closer attention to their pet’s behaviours and health.
+This increased awareness has prompted owners to seek solutions for issues such as skin and coat health, immune support and digestive wellbeing.

-Recent research by Packaged Facts found that 43% of pet owners strongly agree that they like the idea of healthier food for their pets.
-At the same time, 37% said they are interested in giving their pet more preventative healthcare.
-In addition, 34% strongly agree that they are willing to spend more on pet food with health and wellbeing benefits (Packaged Facts, 2021).
-Furthermore, the 2021 Mintel Report for UK Pet Food found that two-thirds of owners would be interested in pet food with ingredients that supported gut health.
-Whilst another 66% would like to know more about supporting their pet’s brain through diet (Mintel, 2021).
+Recent research by Packaged Facts found that 43 per cent of pet owners strongly agree that they favour the idea of healthier food for their pets.
+At the same time, 37 per cent expressed an interest in providing their pet with more preventative healthcare, and 34 per cent strongly agree that they are willing to spend more on pet food offering health and wellbeing benefits (Packaged Facts, 2021).
+Furthermore, the 2021 Mintel Report for UK Pet Food found that two-thirds of owners would be interested in pet food containing ingredients that support gut health, while 66 per cent would like to know more about dietary support for their pet’s brain (Mintel, 2021).

-The health trend will only continue to grow, with this being a key topic in human food.
-A common thought by experts is, “trends within the human food industry are often used to predict the future expectations of pet owners”.
-Many pet owners feel what they feed their pet has a direct impact on their emotional wellbeing.
-As a consequence of the views of pet owners, many pet food brands are now going the extra mile with the inclusion of functional ingredients in their recipes.
+The health trend is expected to continue growing, mirroring similar trends in the human food industry, where current trends are often used to predict future expectations in pet food.
+Many pet owners believe that what they feed their pet has a direct impact on the pet’s emotional wellbeing, prompting many pet food brands to include functional ingredients in their recipes.

 Label Transparency in Pet Food

-When it comes to label transparency, this is another popular pet food trend.
-Transparency in pet food can mean many things to pet consumers.
-For some, it is about traceability, whilst others believe the simplicity of the label is part of this subject.
-Whatever the view of the consumer, the main theme is trust between the pet food brand and consumer.
+Label transparency is another important trend in the pet food industry.
+To many consumers, transparency means different things – for some it is about traceability, while for others the simplicity of the label is key.
+Regardless of the interpretation, the central theme is trust between the pet food brand and the consumer.

-As the demand for high-quality pet food increases, consumers are becoming more aware of the origin of the ingredients.
-The topic of traceability, also referred to as provenance, continues to grow.
-The CEO of Booths recently stated, “customers are already paying attention to how products are grown, prepared, reared and sourced, so local and British are big themes”.
-This is echoed in the UK Pet Food Market Report, where 71% of consumers would purchase pet food if they were all-British ingredients (Mintel,2021).
+As the demand for high-quality pet food increases, consumers are becoming more discerning about the origins of ingredients.
+The topic of traceability, also referred to as provenance, continues to gain prominence.
+The CEO of Booths recently stated that “customers are already paying attention to how products are grown, prepared, reared and sourced, so local and British are big themes”.
+This sentiment is echoed in the UK Pet Food Market Report, which found that 71 per cent of consumers would purchase pet food if it were made from all-British ingredients (Mintel, 2021).

-Consumers are also looking for simple and clear labels that are easy to understand.
-Without this, pet food buyers can be put off purchasing and look for an alternative brand to buy from.
-Paws.com found that millions of Brits are becoming increasingly confused by food labels.
-A staggering 44% say that dog food labels are difficult to read, whilst a further 39% don’t know enough about the ingredients in the food they feed their pets.
-Pet food brands need to ensure that the ingredients in their recipe are clearly stated.
-This can help to give pet owners the confidence that they are giving their pets the best quality pet food to help them thrive (Carrara,2019).
+Consumers are also seeking simple and clear labels that are easy to understand.
+When labels are overly complex, pet food buyers may be deterred and opt for alternative brands.
+Research by Paws.com found that millions of Brits are increasingly confused by food labels, with 44 per cent finding dog food labels difficult to read and a further 39 per cent lacking sufficient knowledge about the ingredients in the food they provide for their pets.
+Pet food brands must ensure that their ingredients are clearly listed to instil confidence in pet owners that they are giving their pets the best quality food.

 Summary